Cranberry-orange braided brioche

 - Soak the cranberries in the orange juice, cover and leave in the fridge overnight.

-- On the next day, drain the cranberries, pat it dry lightly with paper towels.
+- On the next day, drain the cranberries, pat them dry lightly with paper towels.
 Knead the cranberries into the dough (with your hands).

 - Divide the dough into 2 equal parts, divide each of those into 3 parts and wrap the braid.
 Roll each piece of dough into a long rope, roughly 35 cm / 14 inches long (if they shrink let them rest for 5 minutes).
 Braid the ropes together like braiding hair, squeeze the ends together when complete.
 Repeat with the remaining dough (the recipe yields 2 loaves).

-- Make a crumble: rub all the ingredients together until a crumble is formed.
+- Make the crumble: rub all the ingredients together until a crumble is formed.

-- Brush the braids with a beaten egg and sprinkle the crumble on top.
+- Brush the braids with the beaten egg and sprinkle the crumble on top.

 - Bake for about 30 minutes until the bread is golden and a skewer inserted into the middle comes out clean (when the brioche starts to brown too fast, cover it with a piece of baking paper).

-- Take the brioche out of the oven, transfer immediately onto a cooling rack, after 10 minutes it‘s ready to be served.
+- Take the brioche out of the oven, transfer immediately onto a cooling rack, after 10 minutes it‘s ready to be sliced and served.

 Sandra von From-Snuggs-